Join the RHS today and support our charitable work

 Find out more about earthworms and participate in earthworm research at Earthworm Watch and the Earthworm Society of Britain (link to external websites)

 Worm casts can be broken up and dispersed with a wire rake, using it with the teeth facing upwards and moving the rake from side to side over the lawn surface.
-This is only possible when they are dry.
+This is only possible when the casts are dry.
 The deposition of worm casts tends to peak in autumn and early spring, and in mild winters can continue throughout the winter.
 There are often very few days during autumn-spring when worm casts are dry enough to be dispersed.
 It is best to keep off lawns as much as possible when worm casts are a problem during that period.

 There are no pesticides that kill earthworms currently to available to home gardeners for controlling worms.

 Earthworms are hermaphrodite animals that pair up to exchange semen.
-Eggs are deposited in the soil in lemon-shaped egg sacs.
+Eggs are deposited in the soil in lemon-shaped egg sacks.
 These eggs hatch into small worms similar in appearance to the adults they gradually increase in size as they develop.
 Different species of earthworm occupy different habitats.
 Some live in compost heaps or other accumulations of rotting organic matter, while others live in the soil.
 Some species live near the soil surface while others occur deeper underground.
 In most situations the activities of earthworms improve soil structure.

 the RHS today and get 12 months for the price of 9